mingodad/CG-SQL-author/docs/user_guide/05_cursors.md

 end;
 ```

-After the loop, D either empty because there were no rows (thus `if D` would fail)
+After the loop, D is either empty because there were no rows (thus `if D` would fail)
 or else it has the row with the maximum value of `something`, whatever that is.

-Value cursors are always have their own storage, so you could say all value cursors
+Value cursors always have their own storage, so you could say all value cursors
 are "automatic".

 And as we saw above, value cursors may or may not be holding a row.